Introduction

 Reputation management, as it pertains to social media, is the act of influencing the way people think and feel about your brand online.
 A reputation management point person is someone who represents your school brand by actively engaging with your audience online.
 Rep managers are the face and the voice of your social media accounts, responding to comments, likes, reviews, and direct messages on a daily basis.

-Why does reputation management matter?
+Why does reputation management for schools matter?
 It might seem trivial, but taking the time to respond to comments and reviews (even if they’re positive) is an easy way to build a positive perception of your school online.
 Your quick response brings delight and ultimately establishes trust with your audience.
 This is important because the people who trust you are going to be the same people who advocate for you if your brand is ever attacked online.

 “Taking the time to respond to comments and reviews (even if they’re positive) is an easy way to build a positive perception of your school online.”